 At the moment, the IT industry is considered a pretty prestigious profession.
 It attracts lots and lots of people because the pay is good, the working conditions are good and the whole society is in awe of the masterful things programmers produce.

 This could have been a golden opportunity for IT companies to test all kinds of interview approaches on a vast number of people and develop a data-backed super approach.
-One that could finally tell what makes a good co-worker while not wasting days and days for both the candidate and the company.
+One that could finally tell us what makes a good (co-)worker.

 Why do many claim the interview process is broken?